photo by Laura Bianchi

 President, Tuscan Renaissance Academy

 David Mayernik is an artist, designer, author, and educator.
-With almost forty years of experience in classical fine art and design, he embodies the Renaissance ideal of thoughtful practice.
-Uniquely able to weave the arts and architecture into what Gianlorenzo Bernini called the bel composto, or beautiful whole, his integrated practice of art and design is a model for the modern recovery of classical principles.
+With almost forty years of experience in art and design, he embodies the Renaissance ideal of thoughtful practice.
+Uniquely able to weave the arts and architecture together into a beautiful whole, his integrated practice of art and design is a model for the modern recovery of Old Master principles.